simonbogh/CarND-Advanced-Lane-Lines/README.md

 In `Section 5` of `P2-advanced-lane-lines.ipynb` the lane line detection and polynomial fitting is implemented.

 First I defined a function for detecting the lane pixels `find_lane_pixels()`.
 It takes in a undistorted binary image from the previous step, and it outputs detected pixels that are relevant to the right and left lane line.
-The lane lines are detected by finding historgram peaks at the lower part of the image and using a sliding window to move across the binary image.
+The lane lines are detected by finding histogram peaks at the lower part of the image and using a sliding window to move across the binary image.
 The two most prominent peaks in the histogram will be good indicators of the x-position of the base of the lane lines.
 I use that as a starting point for where to search for the lane lines.
 From that point, I use a sliding window, placed around the line centers, to find and follow the lines up to the top of the image frame as seen in the image below.

-Then I implemented another function called `fit_polynomial()`, which takes also a binary image and then later calls `find_lane_pixels()` described above.
+Then I implemented another function called `fit_polynomial()`, which also takes a binary image and then later calls `find_lane_pixels()` described above.
 It receives the relevant lane lines pixels from `find_lane_pixels()`.
-These x,y for the left and right lane line respectively, are then used for fitting a second order polynomial to each lane line. `fit_polynomial()` an image for visualization and the fitted polynomial parameters and pixels for each lane line.
+These x,y pixel values for the left and right lane line respectively, are then used for fitting a second order polynomial to each lane line. `fit_polynomial()` an image for visualization and the fitted polynomial parameters and pixels for each lane line.

 ![alt text](docs/lane_line_detection.png)